Save £10 when you take the Revitive quiz

 The benefits of using Revitive

-Revitive Circulation Booster is a range of medical devices clinically proven to boost circulation in the legs and feet.
+Revitive Circulation Booster is a range of medical devices clinically proven to increase blood flow during use.

 Irene, 78, from Camberley, was experiencing leg cramps - a common symptom of poor circulation.
 She says: "I was being woken in the night with cramp in my thighs particularly but since using the Revitive, I find that I'm not waking up with that problem.
 I keep it by my armchair, sit back, get my Kindle out and read for half an hour - it just totally relaxes me and I know it's doing my legs good as well."